project-theory-probe/digital-garden/Kitty/Camouflage.md

 [[INTIMACY]] is NOT:
-+ Knowing how to make others feel seen/comfortable
++ knowing how to make others feel seen/comfortable
-+ Understanding (the RULES of) social interactions
++ understanding (the RULES of) social interactions
-+ Being aware of impression made on others because all of the above can be
++ being aware of impact made on others

+all of the above can be
-* camouflaging
+* camouflaging:

 ![[Camouflaging.png]]
 source: [Development and Validation of the Camouflaging Autistic Traits Questionnaire (CAT-Q)](https://link.springer.com/article/10.1007/s10803-018-3792-6)